Introduction

 Hamiltonians as numpy array instances (Transformable_Matrices)

-The description of the Hamiltonian of a given system can be provided as a collection of matrices or tensors respectively, in the single particle picture.
+The description of the Hamiltonian of a given system can be provided as a collection of matrices and/or tensors respectively, in the single particle picture.
 The matrices and tensors first need to be stored in a data container class called Hamiltonian_Matrices.

 from hqs_spin_mapper.spin_mapper_protocols import Hamiltonian_Matrices